-In the highly aggressive and fast-growing model, the combination therapy extended the median survival from 34 days to 48 days.
-Similarly, in the less aggressive glioma mouse model, median survival increased to 129 days with the combination treatment, compared to 43.5 days in mice treated with radiation alone.
+In the highly aggressive and fast-growing model, the combination therapy extended the median survival uncontrollably like cancer cells.
+"Our | in the less aggressive glioma mouse model, median survival increased to 129 days with the combination treatment, compared to 43.5 days in mice treated with radiation alone.
 Importantly, the sublethal radiation doses used have minimal effects on their own, noted the researchers.
 "These findings highlight the potential of this dual therapy to substantially improve survival in glioblastoma models," Dr. He says.